denten-books/plain-text/0-intro.md

 texts in print are already "born digital," in the sense that literary works like Shakespeare's *Hamlet* are amenable to "reliable processes of copying and preservation" [@haugeland_analog_1981, 213-225].
-Properties that make media "digital" or "analog" reveal themselves neither to be neither universal nor essential to the medium.
+Properties that make media "digital" or "analog" reveal themselves to be neither universal nor essential to the medium.
 The medium is not the message.
 "The reliability and preservation of textual copies" may mean one thing to a literary scholar, another to a software engineer or a legal professional, and something entirely different to a librarian, as I argue in the conclusion of the chapter.
 It